Arriving at Mass General Hospital

-Check in at the Center for Perioperative Care on the 3rd floor of the Wang building.
+Check in at the Mass General for Children Surgery Admission and Family Waiting Area on the 3rd floor of the Ellison building.

 Ambassadors welcome and direct patients when they arrive.
 They also help patients, families and visitors with special requests, such as getting out of a car or into a wheelchair.
 If you need help, ambassadors are at the main entrance and the entrance to the Wang building.

 A note about check in and the reception area…

 - Please do not bring food or drinks in the reception area.

 - While we understand it is not always possible, we recommend making childcare arrangements before coming to the hospital.
 It can be a challenge for children to wait for long periods of time.

 Your child changes clothing into hospital pajamas

 Have your child change into hospital pajamas and socks.
 Put their clothes in a bag labeled with your child’s name.

 A nurse will take your child’s vital signs (height, weight, blood pressure, temperature, pulse).

 A nurse or other member of your child’s care team will take you and your child to the pre-operation (pre-op) area to meet the operating room (OR) and anesthesia teams.